Viatorus/emio/docs/API.md

 - chrono syntax (planned)
 - UTF-8 support (TBD)
 - using an identifier as arg_id: `fmt::format("{nbr}", fmt::arg("nbr", 42)` (TBD)
-- `'L'` options for locale (somehow possible but not with std::locale because of binary size)
+- `'L'` options for locale (somehow possible but not with std::locale because of the binary size)

 The grammar for the replacement field is as follows: